 Phishing & Spear Phishing

 Phishing attacks use social engineering to lure people into clicking links in malicious emails, websites or ads.
 They use this technique to accumulate personal and/or financial information or infect your device with malware and viruses.
 Spear Phishing involves specifically targeted attacks, usually on small groups of targets, to collect specific information or gain access to systems.
-The attacker may also use more cunning social engineering technique such as stating there is an important technical update needed, new lower pricing on a product, or a free service to lure people in.
+The attacker may also use more cunning social engineering techniques such as stating there is an important technical update needed, new lower pricing on a product, or free service to lure people in.

 Avoid Becoming a Victim

-Phishing, malware and other scams aren’t limited to just emails, websites, or ads.
+Phishing, malware, and other scams aren’t limited to just emails, websites, or ads.
 They’re also widespread on mobile devices and social networking sites.

 Analyze the link’s URL.
 Malicious links and sites often look identical to a legitimate one, but the URL often varies in spelling or uses a different domain such as .com instead of .org.

 When in doubt, throw it out.
-This rule applies to everything from emails to ads, status updates and any other types of posts.
+This rule applies to everything from emails to ads, status updates, and any other types of posts.